 Another example: let’s use it to measure the distance between buttonholes (check out my tutorial on making perfect buttonholes) and it comes to 3 whole inches plus 2 little marks, then it is 3 and 2/16 inches.
 But we will not say that the distance is 3 2/16 inches, we usually say 2/16 as ⅛, right?
 So our measure for the buttonholes will be 3 ⅛ inches.

-Another example: let’s say we want to make a hem and it comes out as 1 whole inch plus 4 little marks, then that is 1 and 4/16 inches which we will convert to 1 ¼ inches.
+Another example: let’s say we want to make a hem and it comes out as 1 whole inch plus 4 little marks, then that is 1 and 4/16 inches which we will convert to 1 ¼ inch.

 Let’s say we have to find out where is ⅝ on a tape measure that has 16 marks per inch.
 We convert ⅝ to 16ths – that is 10/16, right?
 Then we have to count 10 little marks on the tape measure – that’s how we find ⅝ on the tape measure.